jacksonmalms/azure-network-protocols/README.md

 <img src="https://i.imgur.com/Ajzoggh.png"/>
 </p>
 <p>
 Now go back to the VM open the command line and ping -t the private IP address of the Ubuntu VM to make continuous ICMP traffic that will be captured by Wireshark.
-We should see requests from the the Ubuntu VM's private IP, and replies from our Windows private IP as well.
+We should see requests from the Ubuntu VM's private IP, and replies from our Windows private IP as well.
 </p>
 <br />